Skip to main content

 View analysis report

 On 28 February 2026, Israel and the US launched a joint military offensive against Iran, rapidly drawing in regional parties and triggering far-reaching economic and humanitarian consequences.
 The conflict is generating direct impacts in Iran and Lebanon, and wider disruptions to energy, food, and shipping systems across the globe.
 Even with a swift resolution, these impacts will likely persist into 2027.
-This analysis examines those ripple effects and sets out three scenarios for how the situation might develop over the next month.

 The conflict has fundamentally disrupted global trade and energy systems.
 Approximately 25% of globally traded oil and around one-fifth of global LNG normally transit through the Strait of Hormuz, which has been largely blocked since hostilities began.
 Disruptions to energy, fertiliser, and remittance systems continue to negatively impact people across Africa, South Asia, and beyond.